moi-kei/DeerCounter/README.md

     python main.py

 2. Select a folder containing images by clicking the "Select Folder" button.
+    - Depending on the number of images this may take several minutes to analyse the full folder
 3. View images and use the radio button to enable/disable AI identification.
 4. Click on an image in the image list  on the size to view it or use the next/prev buttons tpoo cycle through images.
 5. The flight path will be visualized on the map.
 Images containing detected deer are highlighted in a different colour.